-On the 25th, the heat was very oppressive in the middle of the day, there being rather less wind than Thermometer 92 degrees.
-Towards evening, came to the main village of the Ogallallahs, consisting of more than 2000 persons.
+On the 25th, the heat was very oppressive in the middle of the day, there not being as much wind as common.
+Thermometer 92°.
+Towards evening came to the main village of the Ogallallahs consisting of more than two thousand persons.
 These villages are not stationary, but move from place to place, as inclination or convenience may dictate.
 Their lodges are comfortable, and easily transported.
-They are com-They are composed of eight or ten poles about eighteen feet long.
-When they encamp, these poles are set up in a circular form, the small ends fastened together, making an apex, and the large ends are spread out so as to enclose an area of about twenty feet in diameter. whole is covered with coarse elk or buffalo skins.
+They are composed of eight or ten poles about eighteen feet long.
+When they encamp, these poles are set up in a circular form, the small ends fastened together making an apex, and the large ends are spread out so as to enclose an area of about twenty feet in diameter.
+The whole is covered with their coarse skins, which are elk, or buffalo, taken when they are not good for robes.
 A fire is made in the centre, a hole being left in the top of the lodge for the smoke to pass out.
-All that they have for household furniture, clothing, and skins for beds, is deposited around, according to their ideas of propriety and convenience.
-Generally, not more than one family occupies a lodge.
-These are the finest-looking Indians I have ever seen.
-The men are generally tall and well proportioned; the women are trim and less pendulous than what is common among Indian women, and all were well dressed and tolerably clean.
+All that they have for household furniture, clothing, and skins for beds, is deposited around according to their ideas of propriety and convenience.
+Generally not more than one family occupies a lodge.
+These are the finest looking Indians I have ever seen.
+The men are generally tall and well proportioned; the women are trim and less pendulous than what is common among Indian women, and all were well dressed, and for heathen, cleanly.
 They came around us in multitudes, and manifested great curiosity to see whatever we had.
-I did not know why, but my boots were particularly examined; probably they had never seen any before, as moccasins are worn not only by Indians but also by traders and hunters.
+I did not know why, but my boots were particularly examined, probably they had never seen any before, as moccasions are worn not only by Indians, but also by traders and hunters.

-Sabbath, 26th.-The caravan moved on a little way, to the crossing place of the Platte, near Larama's Fork in the Black Hills, and encamped for the day.
+Sabbath, 26th.
+The caravan moved on a little way to the crossing place of the Platte, near Larama's fork in the Black Hills, and encamped for the day.
 This gave us an opportunity for reading and devotion.
-Some of the Ogallallahs came to my tent while I was reading the Bible, and observed me so attentively, that I was led to believe they were desirous to know what I was doing, and why I was spending my time in retirement.
-I endeavoured to make them understand, by the language of signs, that I was reading the book of God, which teaches us how to worship Him, and I read to them aloud, and showed them how they must read, and they pronounced letters and words after After spending some time in these exercises, I sang a hymn, which greatly interested them.
-They took me by the hand, and the expression of their countenance seemed to say, We want to know what all this means, and why you employ your time so differently from others?
-My spirit was pained within me, and I anxiously desired to understand their language, that I might impart to them a knowledge of the true reli-The inquiry arose forcibly in my mind, why will not some of the many Christian young men of the east exercise so much self-denial, if it can be called self-denial, as to come and teach them the way of salvation?
-Would there be any sacrifice of happiness in engaging in such heavenly work?
-And if shaking hands at the conclusion.
-This was several there should be any tribulations attendant on the en- | times repeated.

-terprise, ought they not, like St Paul, to glory in tribulations?
+Some of the Ogallallahs came to my tent while I was reading the bible, and observed me so attentively, that I was led to believe that they were desirous to know what I was doing, and why I was spending my time in retirement.
+I endeavored to make them understand by the language of signs, that I was reading the book of God, which teaches us how to worship him, and I read to them aloud, and showed them how they must read, and they pronounced letters and words after me.
+When we in this way read the word Lord, I endeavored to teach them its meaning, and that He is to be worshiped.
+After spending some time in these exercises, I sang a hymn, which greatly interested them.
+They took me by the hand, and the expression of their countenance seemed to say, we want to know what all this means, and why you employ your time so differently from others?
+My spirit was pained within me, and I anxiously desired to understand their language, that I might tell them about Christ, the only Savior.
+The enquiry arose forcibly in my mind, why will not some of the many christian young men of the cast, exercise so much self-denial, if it can be called self-denial, as to come and teach them the way of salvation?
+Would it be a cross to be engaged in such heavenly work?
+In such a cross what christian would not glory?
+And if there should be any tribulations attendant on the enterprise, would they not, like St. Paul, glory in tribulations?